Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Expressions for the counterfactual quantities.

-In this appendix, we list the formulas for the counterfactual revenues.
+In this appendix, we first introduce some notations for the revenues under counterfactual pricing strategies.
+We then provide their formula, as well as those of counterfactual loads and social welfare, under Assumption \ref{hyp:gamma}(ii).
 The proofs of these formulas are given in Appendix \ref{app:proof_formulas}.
-The formulas are given conditional on $(X_{aT},X_{bT},W_T)$ and for simplicity, we assume here that $C_{aT}$ and $C_{bT}$ are constant; if not, the results should just be seen conditional on $(C_{aT},C_{bT})$.
-Due to the independence between $\eta_{aT}$ and $\eta_{bT}$ in Assumption \ref{hyp:gamma}(i) and the pre-allocation of capacity, we can separably simulate the counterfactual revenue for each destination, and sum them up to obtain the revenue for train $T$.
-Consequently, we focus on pricing for destination $d$ served by train $T$ to simplify the exposition.
+The formulas are given conditional on $(X_{am},X_{bm},W_m)$ and for simplicity, we assume here that $C_{am}$ and $C_{bm}$ are constant; if not, the results should just be seen conditional on $(C_{am},C_{bm})$.
+Due to the independence between $\eta_{am}$ and $\eta_{bm}$ in Assumption \ref{hyp:gamma}(i) and the pre-allocation of capacity, we can separably simulate the counterfactual revenue for each destination, and sum them up to obtain the revenue for train $m$.
+Consequently, we focus on pricing for destination $d$ served by train $m$ to simplify the exposition.
+We both consider arbitrary distributions for $\xi_{dm}$ and the gamma distribution in Assumption \ref{hyp:gamma}(ii).

-We both consider arbitrary distributions for $\xi_{dT}$ and the gamma distribution in Assumption \ref{hyp:gamma}.
-Hereafter, in addition to the scenarios described in Section \ref{sec:mode}, we consider intermediate pricing strategies described in Section \ref{sec:counterfactuals}, see Figure \ref{fig:intermediate} and the discussion above it.
+We use subscripts $u$, $f$, and $s$ to refer to uniform, full dynamic, and stopping-time pricing, respectively.
+For stopping-time pricing strategies, $sM$ (resp. $sM+$) denotes those for which only $M$ fares (resp. $M$ increasing fares), are allowed.
+Finally, superscripts $c$ and $i$ are employed to denote respectively complete and incomplete information settings.
+For instance, $R_f^c$ refers to the counterfactual optimal revenue under uniform pricing and complete information.
+In addition to the scenarios described in Section \ref{sec:mode}, we consider intermediate pricing strategies described in Section \ref{sec:counterfactuals}, see Figure \ref{fig:intermediate} and the discussion above it.
 The corresponding revenues are denoted by $R^I_{iK}$, with $I\in\{c,i\}$ and where $K\in[0,100]$ indexes the proportion of seats that are dynamically priced.

-Under Assumption \ref{hyp:gamma}(i), revenue formulas under both complete and incomplete information have the following form: for $I\in\{c,i \}$ and $r\in\{u,f,s,sM,sM+,iK \}$,
+As shown in Appendix \ref{app:proof_formulas}, under Assumption \ref{hyp:gamma}(i), the revenue formulas of price strategies of interest under both complete and incomplete information have the following form: for $I\in\{c,i \}$ and $r\in\{u,f,s,sM,sM+,iK \}$,